basarat/demo-npm-package/script.md

 So by creating a package using TypeScript you are not limiting your target audience in any way.

-A package written in TypeScript shines even brighter for people that use TypeScript.
+That said a package written in TypeScript shines even brighter for people that use TypeScript.

+* Lets jump to our IDE and open a TypeScript file.
 * Lets import our package as a TypeScript user.
 ```js
 import { sum } from "demo-ts";